LoopKit/loopdocs/docs/version/development.md

 The current version of `dev` is v3.14.3.
 The differences with respect to `main` are found in [PR 459](https://github.com/LoopKit/LoopWorkspace/pull/459).

-* Those who want to participate in the Open Beta for using Omnipod 5, should build the `dev` branch
+* Those who want to participate in the Open Beta for using Omnipod 5, should build the `dev` branch; it is also supported in the `next-dev` branch
-* Those who have been using feature branches for Medtrum or Eversense support can now build the released code
+* Those who have been using feature branches for Medtrum or Eversense support can build the released code, which has support for both Medtrum Pumps and Eversense CGM
 * Those on the Dana pump must keep building a feature branch, but the name of the branch changed
     * Dana users need to update the name of the branch they build to `feat/all-managers`